SpencerKarau/mysite3/content/posts/year-in-review/index.md

 draft: false
 ---

 ### Please find below a slide show detailing the work performed in the first year of my masters.

+This is just a rough presentation meant to quickly show off results and thoughts!
+I plan on creating a more polished presentation once I have more data.

 ![slide1](images/Slide1.JPG#center)
 ![slide2](images/Slide2.JPG#center)